dhis2/notes/platform/36/changelog/sharing_model.md

 - Introduced too many tables in database.
 Each sharing object has two table `*.useraccesses` and `*.usergroupaccesses`.
 There are total 96 tables for storing sharing data in DHIS2 database.
 - Querying objects with sharing enabled also required joining those two tables, which is slow.

-- Below is the current sharing model diagram for `DataElement`
+- Below is the current sharing model diagram for `DataElement`.
 <p align="center">
 <img src="resources/images/dataelement_with_legacy_sharing.png" alt="drawing" width="600" height="200"/>
 </p>